 And add what’s called a SWOT analysis.
 This stands for strengths, weaknesses, opportunities, threats.
 The idea is to show you know your business and your industry well.

 You will also, most likely, need to put up collateral.
 Collateral is assets which the lender can seize in the event that you default on the loan.
 These kinds of assets include inventory, equipment, vehicles, and any real estate the company may own.

 Another species of collateral is what’s called a blanket lien.
 These liens give the lender the right to take assets covered under the lien in the event of nonpayment.

 In the absence of collateral, the lender will want a personal guarantee.

-If you can follow the SBA loan checklist and provide all of these documents and fulfill all of these requirements, then an SBA loan just might be in your small business’s future.
+If you can provide all of these documents and fulfill all of these requirements, then an SBA loan just might be in your small business’s future.